1500+ Free Lightroom Presets for Any Occasion

 15. Preset Love

-Finally, a huge collection, totaling — at last count — 217 presets.
+Finally, another huge collection, totaling—at last count—313 presets.
 The quality can vary because most of them are submitted by the site’s users.
 The variety is unrivaled.

 Naturally, most are designed to achieve a certain look.
 Arguably the best are those that help with the difficult parts of photo processing, such as fixing skin tones or sharpening.

-You can use presets from two locations.
+You can use presets from two locations in Classic.
 In the Browse module, you can apply a preset from the Quick Develop panel on the right.
 For more controlled use, apply them from the Preset panel on the left of the Develop module.